 Slide the monitor down over the valve as shown below, or refer to our 1 minute video.

 Supply low voltage line power (any from 7.5V to 30V AC or DC may be used).
 We suggest using a standard 24 V AC transformer because they are inexpensive and commonly available.

-    Connect the dry contact alarm output to any standard third party pump control panel, or our IVM Alarm Box, and the IVM6000-LP is ready to provide immediate notification of any valve malfunctions.
+Connect the dry contact alarm output to any standard third party pump control panel, and the IVM6000-LP is ready to provide immediate notification of any valve malfunctions.

 The internal microprocessor logs data, analyzing valve activity for over ten different error conditions.

 The monitor provides 100% detection of uneven distribution caused by: